 This is a popular backcountry skiing trail and also a nice winter hike.
 The trailhead is just before Hyalite Reservoir and the trail is only around 2 miles to the lake.
 You'll find a lot of cross-country skiers at the beginning of the hike.
 The trail climbs steadily through the forest, switchbacking its way to Blackmore Lake.
-The round trip hike to the peak is 10 miles and you'll climb 3,540 feet.
-Of course, if you are skiing down, it will go fast!

 Getting there: Hyalite Canyon, take a right towards the well-marked trailhead.
 It is right before you hit the reservoir parking lot.

 A popular cross-country ski trail and a perfect choice for a winter hike with the kids.
 History Rock is a 1.4 mile hike to the rock itself and once there, kids love to check out all the names engraved on the giant rock over the years.
 It has little elevation gain, but a few short steep sections.
 This hike stays relatively quiet year-round.
 If you want to hike further, the trail continues on.
 If you are feeling really ambitious you can follow the trail all the way South Cottonwood Creek!

 Getting there: Hyalite Canyon, past Langohr Campground, take a right at the well-marked trailhead before the reservoir.

 Photo credit: Carla Knoll